timtroendle/wind-onshore-cost-potential/README.md

 ## Getting ready

 You need [conda](https://conda.io/docs/index.html) to run the analysis.
-Using conda, you can create a conda environment from with the required specifications.
-Finally, downgrading `tabulate==0.8.10` is necessary to avoid the bug described e.g. [here](https://github.com/cov-lineages/pangolin/issues/489):
+Using conda, you can create a conda environment from with the required specifications.:

     > conda env create -f environment.yaml
     > conda activate wind-onshore-cost-potential
-    (wind-onshore-cost-potential) > conda install tabulate==0.8.10

 ## Run the analysis